smileyenot983/reconstructor/README.md

 # reconstructor

-This project is aimed for 3d reconstruction using camera images
+This project is aimed for 3d reconstruction(sparse up-to scale cloud + camera positions) using camera images

 # reconstructor features

-At the moment there is cpp a wrapper over SuperPoint net(https://github.com/magicleap/SuperPointPretrainedNetwork),
+At the moment there is cpp a wrapper over SuperPoint(https://github.com/magicleap/SuperPointPretrainedNetwork), also a cpp wrapper over SuperGlue matcher(https://github.com/magicleap/SuperGluePretrainedNetwork)

 # what is done at the moment